New Crystal Structures Hide in Plain Sight: A Stress Test for AI-Guided Materials Discovery: Materials and Methods

 \subsection{First Principles Calculations}

-Density Functional Theory (DFT) calculations were performed as implemented in the Vienna ab initio simulation package (VASP) 6.4.2 \cite{Kresse1993AbMetals, Kresse1994AbGermanium, Kresse1996EfficiencySetb, Kresse1996EfficientSet}.
+Density functional theory (DFT) calculations were performed as implemented in the Vienna ab initio simulation package (VASP) 6.4.2 \cite{Kresse1993AbMetals, Kresse1994AbGermanium, Kresse1996EfficiencySetb, Kresse1996EfficientSet}.
 The Perdew–Burke–Ernzerhof (PBE) generalized gradient approximation (GGA)\cite{Perdew1996GeneralizedSimplec} functional was used for exchange-correlation with the recommended potpaw-PBE.64 projector-augmented wave (PAW) pseudopotentials provided by VASP\cite{Blochl1994ProjectorMethod, Kresse_ultrasoft_1999}.
 Initial calculations used a converged (criterion of $<10^{-4}$ eV) plane-wave energy cut-off of 650 eV, a converged (criterion of $<10^{-3}$ eV) $\Gamma$-centered $9\times9\times9$ Monkhorst-Pack $\mathbf{k}$-point grid \cite{Monkhorst_kpoints_1976}, and $f$-electrons were set in the core.
 Experimentally determined structures were relaxed with the convergence criteria of $<10^{-5}$ eV energy difference between steps and used in all subsequent calculations.
 Energy calculations varied the exchange correlation functional to be the meta-GGA Regularized Strongly Constrained and Appropriately Normed (RSCAN) semilocal \cite{Bartok2019_RSCAN} functional, the $\mathbf{k}$-point grid to $15\times15\times15$, the presence of spin-orbit coupling, and the $f$-electrons were moved from the core to the valence shell.
 Electron Localization Function (ELF) plots were calculated by VASP after calculations without spin-orbit coupling (SOC) \cite{ELF1_silvi_1994, ELF2_becke_1990, ELF3_burdett_1998, Savin1997ELF:Function, Savin1992ElectronStructure}.
 Band structures and density of states (DOS) plots were calculated with the inclusion of spin-orbit coupling.
 The projected density of states (PDOS) and band structure visualizations were plotted using the sumo package \cite{SUMOPackage}, and projected band structures were plotted using the Modeling and Crystallographic Utilities (MCU) package \cite{MCUPackage}.
+Ferromagnetic and antiferromagnetic DFT+U calculations were performed utilizing the same convergence criterion with the Dudarev formalism \cite{dudarev_dftu_1998, anisimov_band_1991, rohrbach_electronic_2003}.
+The $U' = U - J$ parameter was taken as 6 eV in accordance with previous literature \cite{petersen_gdu_2006}, although results from $U'$ = 0 -- 8 eV variants are provided in Section 9 of the SI, and demonstrate the same trend, with an initial magnetic moment of 6.8 $\mu_B$ on each \ce{Gd} site.
+For antiferromagnetic calculations, the $\Gamma$-centered $9\times9\times9$ Monkhorst-Pack $\mathbf{k}$-point grid was reduced to $5\times5\times5$ to accommodate the much larger unit cell size \cite{Monkhorst_kpoints_1976}.
+Further details are provided in Supplemental Section 9.
+For the evaluation of energies above the convex hull, we follow the Materials Project~\cite{jain2013commentary} \texttt{MPRelaxSet} convention, using the VASP PAW-PBE \texttt{PBE\_52}~POTCAR set, with \textsc{pymatgen}~\cite{ong2013python} using Materials-Project-compatible phase-diagram entries and corrections.